kittinunf/KNews/README.md

 The update is being abstracted with the help of Apple's reactive solution called [Combine](https://developer.apple.com/documentation/combine) library.
 The key components that make the Swift UI toolkit update the view tree accordingly are the `ObservableObject` and `@Published`.
-This represent with a ViewModel wrapper layer (eg. for the list screen it is `HackerNewsListViewModelWrapper`).
+This represent with a ViewModel wrapper layer (eg. For the list screen, it is `HackerNewsListViewModelWrapper` and for detail screen it is `HackerNewsDetailViewModelWrapper`).

 ```swift
 class HackerNewsListViewModelWrapper: ObservableObject {